robbytaylor/slack-secret-message/README.md

 # Slack Secret Message

-This is a Slack app to easily generate [Sharelock.io](https://sharelock.io) links from within Slack.s
+This is a Slack app to easily generate [Sharelock.io](https://sharelock.io) links from within Slack.

-This allows you to share secrets without leaving Slack.
+This allows you to share secrets without leaving Slack by using a `/secret-message` command.

 ## Installation